Jako/PDFResource/docs/usage.md

 ----|-------------|--------
 pdfresource.mode | mPDF mode, see [mode parameter](https://mpdf.github.io/reference/mpdf-functions/mpdf.html#parameters) and [choosing a configuration](https://mpdf.github.io/fonts-languages/choosing-a-configuration-v5-x.html) in the mPDF documentation for possible values. | - pdfresource.format | PDF page size.
-If you want to change the orientation of a "named" PDF page size you have to append -L to the PDF page size string (i.e. A4-L). | A4 pdfresource.defaultFontSize | PDF default font size | 0 pdfresource.defaultFont | PDF default font | - pdfresource.mgl | PDF margin left | 15
-pdfresource.mgr | PDF margin right | 15
-pdfresource.mgt | PDF margin top | 16
+If you want to change the orientation of a "named" PDF page size you have to append -L to the PDF page size string (i.e. A4-L). | A4 pdfresource.defaultFontSize | Default font size of the generated PDF | 0 pdfresource.defaultFont | Default font of the generated PDF | - pdfresource.mgl | Bottom margin of the generated PDF | 15 pdfresource.mgr | Right margin of the generated PDF | 15 pdfresource.mgt | Top margin of the generated PDF | 16
-pdfresource.mgb | PDF margin bottom | 16
+pdfresource.mgb | Bottom margin of the generated PDF | 16
-pdfresource.mgh | PDF margin header | 9
+pdfresource.mgh | Header margin of the generated PDF | 9
-pdfresource.mgf | PDF margin footer | 9
+pdfresource.mgf | Footer margin of the generated PDF | 9
 pdfresource.orientation | PDF orientation.
 If you want to change the orientation of a "named" PDF page size you have to append -L to the PDF page size string (i.e. A4-L). | P pdfresource.pdfTpl | Template chunk for the PDF content.
 You could use @FILE binding to retreive the chunk from a file. | tplPDF pdfresource.cssTpl | Template chunk for the PDF style.
 You could use @FILE binding to retreive the chunk from a file. | tplCSS